 Information on the coronavirus (SARS-CoV-2)

-Here you will find information provided by the Rectorate of the University of Cologne on current measures taken in regard to the coronavirus ( SARS CoV-2 ).
+Here you will find information provided by the Rectorate and the crisis management team of the University of Cologne on current measures taken in regard to the coronavirus ( SARS CoV-2 ).
 This page is updated regularly.

 The Rectorate urges you to take a reasonable approach to the current situation and to be sensible and non-discriminatory when addressing the topic and dealing with each other.

-The hygiene and infection protection measures for the winter semester 2020/21 are laid down in the Hygiene and Protection Directive of the University of Cologne.
+For the summer semester 2021, the Hygiene and Protection Directive of the University of Cologne applies.

 Information for Students and Faculty